This page features administrative information for SIS faculty and staff. See also Forms, guidelines & policies.

 - 3661 Peel: Rm.
 106 and Rm.
 310 are available for booking when not in use for courses or meetings.
 Contact any of the SIS administrative staff to verify availability; contact Cathy Venetico to book these rooms.

-- Education Bldg.: Rooms can be booked in Education by submitting a room bookings request form, found on the Faculty of Education Room Booking Services page.
+- Education Bldg.: Rooms can be booked in Education by submitting a room request form, found on the Faculty of Education's room booking page.

 HR & benefits